API reference

 — TypeIterativeLinearSolver

-Callable object that can solve linear systems Ax = b
+Specify that linear systems Ax = b

 Internals